Josep Cerdà

-Josep Cerdà Amengual (born 4 February 2003) is a Spanish professional footballer who plays as a winger for Segunda División club FC Andorra.
+Josep Cerdà Amengual (born 4 February 2003) is a Spanish professional footballer who plays as a winger for club RCD Mallorca.

 Career

 Cerdà was born in Pollença, Mallorca, Balearic Islands, and played for CE Montaura, RCD Mallorca and CE Constància before joining FC Barcelona's La Masia on 28 June 2019.
 On 15 July 2022, he renewed his contract with the latter until 2024, being promoted to the reserves ahead of the 2022–23 season.

 On 11 August 2022, however, Cerdà and Barça B teammate Saïdou Bah were loaned to Segunda Federación side UE Olot, for one year.
 On 1 September of the following year, he moved to Primera Federación side SD Ponferradina also in a temporary deal.

 Cerdà left Barcelona on 30 June 2024, as his contract expired, and signed a two-year deal with FC Andorra fifteen days later.
 He was a regular starter during the campaign, scoring seven goals in 39 appearances overall as they returned to Segunda División in the play-offs; on 1 July 2025, he renewed his link until 2027.

+After spending the first months of the season nursing an injury, Cerdà made his professional debut on 2 November 2025, coming on as a late substitute for Dani Villahermosa in a 0–0 home draw against Cádiz CF. He scored his first professional goal the following 10 January, netting the equalizer in a 1–1 home draw against Cultural y Deportiva Leonesa, and finished the season with ten goals.

+On 7 August 2026, Cerdà returned to Mallorca on a four-year deal.